JuanCarcedo/JuanCarcedo/README.md

 - Email platform simple simulator: Simulator of an inbox.
 - Warehouse: Implementation of an inventory management using txt as database.

-##### App (with Kivy): --> Work In Progress.
+##### App Programtester (with Kivy): --> Work In Progress.
-Programtester: App that will be used to test some Python codes already implemented like:
+App that will be used to test some Python codes already implemented like:
-- Password and user management.
+- Password and user management [SQLite database].
 - Simple games in Python (PyGame maybe in the future).
 - App for a store or warehouse.